NethServer/ns8-core/docs/ui/core.md

 echo GIN_MODE=debug >> /etc/nethserver/api-server.env; systemctl restart api-server
 ```

 You can develop NS8 UI inside a container (recommended) or on your workstation.
+You need to accept the first time the selfsigned certificate of the server in a new tab of your browser : `https://IP_address/cluster-admin/api/login`

 ### Develop NS8 UI inside a container